rebeccatraceyt/delphin_lifesavingclub/README.md

 **As a new visitor, I want to:**

 1. View the club's Academy programme, to ascertain if the club is right fit.
-2. Complete the registration process, to create an account.
+2. Create an account, to unlock registered user features.

 **As a returning visitor, I want to:**